F9

 Door Lock Mechanism Fault

-Display shows F9, oven door will not lock or unlock during pyrolytic self-clean
+Display shows F9, oven door will not lock or unlock during pyrolytic self-cleaning.

 Advertisements